The All of Us Research Program is dedicated to better health, both in the future and today.

 We are working to make sure that EHR information is easy for researchers to use as quickly as possible.
 As always, your privacy is our top priority.
 We will remove information that may identify you before we let researchers use the data.

-In joining the All of Us Research Program, you signed up to change the future of health.
+In joining the All of Us Research Program, you signed up to help change the future of health.
 The health information you share can help researchers learn more about a disease that’s affecting us all.
 We are so grateful to team up with you.
 None of these activities would be possible without you.
 Thank you.

 Do you want to spread the word about COVID-19 clinical trial research?
 While these trials are not part of All of Us, these resources can help you engage community organizations and individuals and encourage participation in clinical trials.